dergigi/dergigi.github.io/bitcoin/lessons/index.md

 > Majesty?' he asked. '[Begin at the beginning][preface],' the King said
 > gravely, 'and go on till you come to the end: then stop.'

+---

+Thanks to the awesome members of the Bitcoin community, 21 Lessons is available in [several languages][translations] and as an [audio version][audio].
+There are also some [audio recordings][audio] of thoughts and discussions related to these lessons available.

 [![21 Lessons - What I've Learned from Falling Down the Bitcoin Rabbit Hole](/assets/images/21-lessons-cover-rabbit-headphones.jpg)][preface]

 ---